 Escape from New York (1981) Kurt Russel plays Snake Plissken, a past military man turned against society.
-Set in a future where Manhattan is a maximum security prison with 50 foot walls surrounding the prison (island).
+Set in a future where Manhattan is a maximum-security prison with 50-foot walls surrounding the prison (island).
 Great characters and creative story.
 Very entertaining action film.
-John Carpenter wrote, directed and composed the main music title.
+John Carpenter wrote, directed, and composed the main music title.

 Moonstruck (1987) An Italian family drama with lots of humor.
 Starring Cher and Nicolas Cage.
 I sing along (not very well) during the opening and closing credits.
-Most memorable with great cast and many funny lines.
+Most memorable with a great cast and many funny lines.

 The Outlaw Josey Wales (1976) A young Clint Eastwood after the American Civil War.
 A touching story with powerful performances.
 The greatest gem is Chief Dan George.
 He is superb on many levels and very very funny.
 The scenes with him would be worth your time even without the excellent story.